FaKod/neo4j-scala/README.md

 Neo4j Scala wrapper library
 =======================

-The Neo4j Scala wrapper library allows you the [http://neo4j.org/](Neo4j open source graph database) through a domain-specific simplified language.
+The Neo4j Scala wrapper library allows you the [Neo4j open source graph database](http://neo4j.org/) through a domain-specific simplified language.
 It is written in Scala and is intended to be used in other Scala projects.

-This wrapper is mostly based on the work done by [Martin Kleppmann](http://twitter.com/martinkl) in his [http://github.com/ept/neo4j-resources](Scala implementation of RESTful JSON HTTP resources on top of the Neo4j graph database and Jersey) project.
+This wrapper is mostly based on the work done by [Martin Kleppmann](http://twitter.com/martinkl) in his [Scala implementation of RESTful JSON HTTP resources on top of the Neo4j graph database and Jersey](http://github.com/ept/neo4j-resources) project.
 I thought it'd be usefull to extract the Neo4j DSL into a seperate project, and Marting agreed to this.

 Building